 Snout & About Program

 Chesapeake Animal Service is asking members of the community to participate in the Snout and About Field Trip Fostering Program with shelter dogs.
-All you'll need to do is hang out with one of their dogs!
+Snout and About eligible dogs are pre-selected and matched based on your family and experience.

 This program gives dogs the opportunity to spend time outside of the shelter.
 A trip to the park, a nice lunch at a dog friendly restaurant, or a relaxing drive around town are just some ideas for those wishing to take a shelter dog Snout and About!